North Dakota Nurse Practitioner Licensure Steps - 2023

 What's Here? - Table of Contents

-Follow the process below to learn how to earn your nurse practitioner (NP) license in North Dakota:
+Follow below to learn how to become a nurse practitioner (NP) in North Dakota.

 To get a Nurse Practitioner (NP) license to practice in North Dakota, the first requirement is a Registered Nurse (RN) license valid in the state.
 North Dakota is part of the Nurse Licensure Compact (NLC) which provides multistate licensure privilege to practice in other NLC states without having to obtain additional licenses.

 If you do not have a North Dakota or multistate RN license, you can obtain the license either by endorsement or through an examination.

 This is the method for those who have never been licensed as an RN in the United States.
 To qualify for RN licensure by examination in ND, you must meet the following requirements.

 You must have the official transcript of your grades and degree posted directly to the Board of Nursing office.
 You must not send the transcript (as it will not be accepted), but rather the college or nursing school you graduated from should send it.
 You are required to register with NCLEX candidate services for the exam with a fee of $200 at pearsonvue.com.
 After the registration, the board will be notified by NCLEX candidate services.

 The initial RN exam can be completed for a non-refundable initial exam fee of $145.
 Payment is required at the end of the application via a credit or debit card.
 Thereafter, an electronic receipt is displayed after the application has been submitted.

 The NDBON requires all applicants to complete the Criminal History Record Check (CHRC).

 This is a preferred route for applicants who are licensed RNs but not in the state of North Dakota.
 For RN licensure by Endorsement in ND, applicants must have: